All Episodes

 If you don't, well, now we see what's happening.

-Not only are you allowed to stay, but then they the Biden administration has been aiding and abetting and facilitating law breaking, and they'll even give you transportation to another state, and then you could be in a sanctuary city or a sanctuary state, and then you get what, free health care.
+Not only are you allowed to stay, but then the Biden administration has been aiding and abetting and facilitating law breaking, and they'll even give you transportation to another state, and then you can be in a sanctuary city or a sanctuary state, and then you get, what, free health care.

-You uh the government's not gonna let you your kids not go to school, you get free education, everything's free.
+The government's not going to let your kids not go to school.

 And the American taxpayers will foot the bill for all of this.